West Coast Mile-Builder

 Take part in a piece of history and sail in a good-natured “race” around Tor Bay competing for the King’s Cup, which originated in 1834.
 This is an annual event, with historic vessels trying to complete a triangulated course in the shortest amount of time, ahead of a prize-giving ceremony and party in Brixham Yacht Club.
 You can take part on last year’s small class winner, Golden Vanity, over the bank holiday weekend which coincides with BrixFest and the town’s annual fireworks show.
 (Voyage starts and ends in Brixham).

-Start your 10-night break by competing on Provident in a ‘race’ for the King’s Cup, in Brixham, and enjoy the festivities ashore — as part of BrixFest — before setting sail across the Channel for a week of exploration and adventure.
+Two great maritime events for the price of one.
+Start your 10-night break by competing on Provident in a ‘race’ for the King’s Cup, in Brixham, and enjoy the festivities ashore — as part of BrixFest — before setting sail across the Channel for a week of exploration and adventure, culminating with a visit to La Morue en Fête.
+Provident has been especially invited to attend, so will be the star attraction.
+Maritime and cultural activities come together in a festive atmosphere with parades of old sailing ships, music, entertainment, crafts, exhibitions, and seafood.
 Late May is a great time to visit Brittany as we can make use of the long days, short nights, and often great weather.

 Mile-Building Sailing Experience